jiashenggu/note/interview.md

 Hi, it's a pleasure to meet you.
 I'm Jiasheng Gu.

 At 01.AI, my work was focused on the entire lifecycle of VLMs and LLMs, including 25B-A3.5B and 247B-A22B MoE models.
 My process had two key stages.
 First, I handled the continued pre-training on a 20-billion-token domain-specific dataset, using the Megatron-LM framework.
 Second, I designed and implemented our alignment pipeline using SFT and DPO.
-This played a key role in teaching the model to improve the accuracy of video captions, increase the output density of LLMs, and support intelligent clipping.
+This played a key role in teaching the model to improve the accuracy of video captions, increase the output density of LLMs, and support intelligent video clipping.

-At Alibaba, my work was to drive efficient model iteration by selecting high-value samples based on VLM scores, which is the critical step of a closed-loop system: "data selection -> training models -> evaluate models -> benchmark feedback."
-Besides, I enhanced and validated the model's ability to recognize knowledge entities, such as Burmese Cat and Jackie Chan, by constructing high-quality training and validation datasets.
+At Alibaba, my work was to drive efficient model iteration by selecting high-value samples based on VLM scores, which is the critical step of a closed-loop system: "selecting data -> training models -> evaluate models -> get benchmark feedback."
+Besides, I enhanced and validated the model's ability to recognize knowledge entities by constructing high-quality training and validation datasets.
+Here, a knowledge entity refers to specific entities, such as a Siamese cat or Jackie Chan.

 While I've greatly valued the growth of my previous roles, after researching the potential of physical AI and being inspired by NVIDIA's vision, I came to believe that physical AI is the essential next step of AI, and this conviction was a key driver in my decision to seek new opportunities.
 The reason I'm so excited about this role is that I see a direct bridge between my work and the challenges of this role.
 My experience in teaching models to perceive and reason through video can directly contribute to Project GR00T.